 This application packet contains information and the required forms for you to use in submitting a new application for funding under one program authorized by the Individuals with Disabilities Education Act (IDEA).
-This packet covers one competition under the Personnel Development to Improve Services and Results for Children with Disabilities (CFDA 84.325) program- Applications for New Awards; Personnel Development to Improve Services and Results for Children with Disabilities-Interdisciplinary Preparation in Special Education, Early Intervention, and Related Services for Personnel Serving Children with Disabilities who have High-Intensity Needs (CFDA No. 84.325K).
+This packet covers one competition under the Personnel Development to Improve Services and Results for Children with Disabilities (CFDA 84.325) program-Applications for New Awards; Personnel Development to Improve Services and Results for Children with Disabilities-Doctoral Training Consortia Associated with High-Intensity Needs (CFDA No. 84.325H).